 You might have noticed the term blue chips.
 I think we should clear it up.
-A blue chip is stock in a largest and most reliable corporation of the highest stock liquidity.
+A blue-chip is stock in the largest and most reliable corporation of the highest stock liquidity.
 The term itself originates from the blue casino chips, which are of the highest value.

 How Can We Use the Stock Indices for Analyzing the Stock Market?

 If you trade shares of a separate company, the stock index may be a leading indicator for you.
 For example, your trading tool is a share of Apple Inc. (the U.S. technology company).
-In order to analyze, you should compare dynamics of the stock change with dynamics of the S&P500 index.
+To analyze, you should compare the dynamics of the stock change with the dynamics of the S&P500 index.
 If the share grows faster than the index, it may be too late to open a long-term position.
-If the index grows faster than the share, you can make purchase with no doubts.
+If the index grows faster than the share, you can purchase with no doubts.

 Which Indices Should a Forex Trader Work With?